What the new IR35 changes mean for contractors

 If the client does decide that IR35 applies, the contractor company will be taxed at source, exactly as if it were an employee.
 And although contractors impacted by this measure may have to pay tax like an employee, their employment status will not change, so they will not receive the rights and benefits that go with employment.

 IR35 digital tool

-HMRC has launched a digital tool designed to test contractors’ IR35 status.
+HMRC has launched a digital tool (external link) designed to test contractors’ IR35 status.
 Essentially this is a series of questions which when completed gives a determination of whether an engagement is inside or outside IR35.

 The pre-programmed series of questions fluctuates what’s asked based on the user’s responses, and the questions stop once the tool believes it has collected enough information to reach a decision on IR35 status.

 Although the tool was initially meant just for end-clients(companies hiring the contractors) the first question does ask the user to select whether they are a worker, end-client or agency.
 It is thought that public sector organisations will use the results of this to make an assessment of a contractor’s IR35 status and ultimately to determine the tax treatment of payments.

 Many contractors supplying the public sector are considering moving from their personal service company (PSC) – otherwise known as a limited company – to an umbrella company.